cannmete/KDemia/README.md

 - MVC views for course list and details
 - Entity Framework Core for database connection
 - Generic Repository usage
-- User roles: Student / Instructor / Admin
+- User roles: Student / Admin
+- Adding and editing courses
+- Admin panel development

 ### Future Plans
-- Adding and editing courses
 - Enrollment and review system
-- Admin panel development

 ### License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.